Roger Moore as James Bond, sophisticated British MI6 agent

 Bond’s greatcoat is constructed from a dark navy wool Melton cloth.
 The double-breasted front has ten gold crown-and-anchor buttons with the top two just concealed under the coat’s lapels.
 The coat also has flapped hip pockets and a belted back with a pleated upper back and a long single vent to the bottom.
 Bond’s rank is indicated by the three gold stripes and loop on his epaulettes/shoulder straps.
 The coat’s strong waterproof wool Melton construction and design keep out the sea winds and moisture to keep its wearer warm and dry.

-- Dark navy blue wool tailored British Royal Navy uniform, consisting of:
+- Dark navy blue wool tailored British Royal Navy “Blue No. 1C” service uniform:

 - Double-breasted uniform jacket with peak lapels, 8×4 gilt crown-and-anchor button front, jetted hip pockets, Commander rank sleeve insignia, and double side vents